 COVID-19 Conversation: Pregnancy and the Vaccine BILH is hosting a series of COVID-19 Conversations on social media.
 In the latest episode, Ai-ris Y. Collier, MD (Maternal Fetal Medicine OB/GYN, BIDMC) answers the question, “Can you get the COVID-19 vaccine if you’re pregnant or lactating?”
 Watch more COVID-19 Conversations on BILH’s YouTube page.

-Video on Demand: What You Need to Know as a Healthcare Worker Earlier this month, the Massachusetts Health and Hospital Association (MHA) hosted a webinar to provide health care workers with timely information around safety, efficacy and vaccine science.
+Video on Demand: What You Need to Know as a Healthcare Worker The Massachusetts Health and Hospital Association (MHA) hosted a webinar to provide health care workers with timely information around safety, efficacy and vaccine science.
 The webinar featured two vaccine experts from MHA member hospitals who tackled the biggest questions on health care workers’ minds.
 If you missed it, a recording of the webinar is now available.
 Click here to watch.

 This Is My Shot…

 “This is my shot to help end the suffering we’ve seen in patients and the families they leave behind.”
 Mary Joyce, RN, ICU Manager, BID Milton

 Tell us why you’re planning to get vaccinated using the #ThisIsMyShot hashtag.
 Send one or two photos that show what’s motivating you to get vaccinated.
 Make sure to include your full name, job and work location.

 After you get your vaccine, send us a photo or video showing your upper arm bandage, and tell us why you got your vaccine.
 Make sure to include your full name, job and work location.